 Foster Care Program

 The Foster Care Program serves as a model program for adoption success.
 Selected dogs are home fostered, trained and socialized by a small team of volunteers.
-Once ready, our 'ambassadogs' are matched to appropriate homes.
-Over 500 pit bulls and pit crosses have found a second chance at life via this program.
+Once ready, dogs are matched to appropriate homes.
 Besides their roles as loving companion animals, BADRAP dogs have gone on to serve as certified therapy dogs, reading assistant dogs, performance dogs in dog sports, canine detection dogs for State Police agencies, and education dogs for public presentations.
 More Info on Fostering

 Assessment and Rescue Support

 Best known for their work with the dogs from NFL player Michael Vick's 'Bad Newz Kennels,' BAD RAP routinely travels to out of state destinations to support authorities with evaluations of pit bull type dogs from natural disasters and cruelty cases - namely dog fighting cases - and provides disposition recommendations to agencies, law enforcement and courts.
 Wherever possible, BR works to coordinate the transfer of pit bull victims of cruelty to appropriate adoption programs for further observation and adoption.
 Ask for BADRAP's Professional Resume for more information.

 The 'rescue barn' - A Halfway House

 To allow BAD RAP to better serve dogs in crisis, generous donors helped build the "Rescue Barn," a small holding facility set on half an acre with six kennels.
 The quiet, homelike setting provides dogs the opportunity to decompress from early traumas and begin their transition to new lives and homes.
 Read about the Rescue Barn.